The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Step 3: Decide Where To Shop

 Now that you have an idea of how you will use the board and what price range you are looking for, you have the basic information you need to begin your search.
 At this point, you should narrow down where you will be shopping for the board.
-There are plenty of dealers online and in brick and mortar stores that will gladly take your money, so finding one will not be difficult.
+There are plenty of dealers online and in brick and mortar stores that will gladly take your money and sell you a board, so finding one will not be difficult.

 The problem is that there are too many businesses trying to make a buck selling paddle boards, and the challenge lies in choosing a dealer that is actually qualified to give experience-based advice specific to inflatable SUP boards and provide effective after-sale service.
 Ideally, you’ll want to find a seller that can provide all the information you need to understand what you’re buying and why, and will be reachable either by phone or in person to help you understand your options and to answer questions after you receive your equipment.